-By the way, When dealing with burglary, We must note that, unfortunately, in many cases (especially when homeowners are present within the house during the actual burglary), It can degenerate very quickly into a state of violent robbery.
+By the way, When dealing with burglary, We must note that, unfortunately, in many cases (especially when homeowners are present during the actual burglary), It can degenerate very quickly into a state of violent robbery.
 Therefore, We must address these unfortunate scenarios as well.

 Those Safety means/products aim to respond to immediate emergency needs - Assuming the victim and the intruder are at a highly close physical distance and significant damage is a matter of a few seconds.

-Another good tip would be the maintenance of a fake safe, which will contain a few valuable things and which, with her very presence, can make the intruder think that, indeed, it is all you own.
-He has nothing more to "squeeze" out of you since you have nothing more To give.
+Another good tip would be the maintenance of a fake safe, which will contain a few valuable things and which, with her very presence, can make the intruder think that, indeed, it is all you own and he has nothing more to "squeeze" out of you since you have nothing more To give.

 We do not want to stress you out, but even a first aid kit must be included among these means.
-It is impossible to know how far things will go.
+It's impossible to know how far things will go.

 In addition to the "serious" measures mentioned above as tools for dealing with home burglaries, you should know that some tips and tricks can help you in your efforts against this unfortunate phenomenon: